justinlorenz/BreakoutGame/README.md

 Data files needed:

 The data files given are level1.txt - level3.txt and scorefile.txt.
-These run the, but the game is built to be able to be run for even more interations, so by following the level guidelines that will be referenced below, you can create your own levels and run the game for even longer.
+These run the current levels provided, but the game is built to be able to be run for unlimited amount of levels.
+By following the level guidelines that will be referenced below, you can create your own levels and run the game for even longer than just 3 levels.
 However, for right now, we have provided 3 levels to play, and also have the mandatory scorefile.txt that holds the current scores (you can change this file to be a clean slate if you want).

 Key/Mouse inputs: